 What is the typical weekend race schedule?

-On each of Saturday/Sunday (unless otherwise specified in the event supplemental regulations and schedule)
+At each race event (unless otherwise specified in the event supplemental regulations and schedule)

 Why is the Toyo Tires F1600 Championship so highly ranked among Formula 1600 series around the world?